 Heavy equipment is needed for any small construction or landscaping business.
 You need to drill, dig, move, lift, flatten and take on many more tasks that simply aren't practical for employees and hand-held tools alone.
-Let's look at the reasons why smaller companies should strongly consider leasing and financing options when it comes time to bring new equipment into the fold.
+Let's look at the reasons why smaller companies should strongly consider leasing and financing options for your small business when it comes time to bring new equipment into the fold.

 What is heavy equipment financing?